vishvarana/AI-ML-for-Newborn-Babies-in-Healthcare/Vanditha_PAIN[vid 21-22]/README.md

 OBJECTIVE

 The goal was to extract 50 images each from both videos and convert them to grayscale images.
-Later, classify those images into four categories namely No Pain, Mild, Moderate and Severe based on the facial expression in the images.
+Later, classify those images into 3 categories namely No-Mild, Moderate and Severe based on the facial expression in the images.

 PROCEDURE